KConlon13/Mod2PotterlessProject/README.md

 BUILD STATUS: Complete

 TECH/FRAMEWORKS USED

-Built with: Ruby on Rails, HTML, CSS, and Bootstrap UI
+Ruby on Rails, HTML, CSS, and Bootstrap UI

 Features:
 -Companies can view all artists